craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 A fine grey powder that is tasteless and odorless, and when ingested, causes the body's lungs to cease expelling air, and quickly experience asphyxiation.

 #### Petrifica
 A coarse brown powder that, when exposed to flesh or other organs, begins to convert the substance it covers to a stone-like substance.
-This presents the threat of succumbing to natural needs such as dehydration or starvation, as the body will no longer be able to maneuver effectively, if at all.
+Without medical intervention, this reaction presents a threat of natural needs, as the body fails maneuver effectively, if at all, towards meeting those needs.

 #### Sensorcompra
 A fine yellow powder that, when exposed to contact with exposure points such as the skin, eyes, or mouth, immediately halts sensory transmission to or from the point of exposure.
+While extremely disorienting, this reaction is temporary, and will resolve over a number of hours.

 #### Ashmaker Dust
+A coarse red powder that, when exposed to flesh or other organs, burns

 #### Sleeping Stone Dust
 #### Yellow Gas
 #### Brown Gas